Teaching Staff

 - EmailJames2shea at hkbu.edu.hk

-James Shea (MFA, University of Iowa; BA summa cum laude, Loyola University Chicago) is the author of The Lost Novel (Fence Books), Star in the Eye (Fence Books), and the chapbook Air and Water Show (Convulsive Editions).
+James Shea (MFA, University of Iowa; BA summa cum laude, Loyola University Chicago) is the author of Last Day of My Face, selected by Brenda Shaughnessy for the Iowa Poetry Prize.
+It will be published by the University of Iowa Press in 2025.
+His other poetry collections include The Lost Novel (Fence Books), Star in the Eye (Fence Books), and the chapbook Air and Water Show (Convulsive Editions).
 The Lost Novel was named as a “Book of 2015” by The Volta.
 Star in the Eye was chosen by Nick Flynn for the Fence Modern Poets Series and selected by Sarah Gridley for the Poetry Society of America’s New American Poets Series.

-His poems have appeared in various publications, including Bennington Review, Boston Review, Colorado Review, Denver Quarterly, and The New Census: An Anthology of Contemporary American Poetry.
+His poems have appeared or are forthcoming in various publications, including A Public Space, Bennington Review, Conduit, Denver Quarterly, Fence, and The New Census: An Anthology of Contemporary American Poetry.
 His translations of Japanese and Chinese poetry have appeared in Brick: A Literary Journal, Chinese Literature Today, Kenyon Review, The Iowa Review, and elsewhere.
 He is the co-translator with Dorothy Tse of Moving a Stone: Selected Poems of Yam Gong (Zephyr Press, 2022).
-With Ikuho Amano, he co-translated the essay “Haiku on Shit” by Masaoka Shiki, which appeared in the May 2022 issue of Poetry magazine.
-He is also the co-editor with Grant Caldwell of the forthcoming volume The Routledge Global Haiku Reader and the translator of Applause for a Cloud, a collection of haiku by the Japanese poet Sayumi Kamakura (forthcoming from Black Ocean).
+With Ikuho Amano, he co-translated the essay “Haiku on Shit” by Masaoka Shiki, which appeared in Poetry magazine.
+He is also the co-editor with Grant Caldwell of The Routledge Global Haiku Reader and the translator of Applause for a Cloud, a collection of haiku by the Japanese poet Sayumi Kamakura (forthcoming from Black Ocean in 2025).

 Formerly an Assistant Professor in the Department of English at Nebraska Wesleyan University, he received a Fulbright U.S. Scholar Grant for Hong Kong, where he taught for the Department of Humanities and Creative Writing from 2013-2014.
 He has also taught for the University of Chicago, Columbia College Chicago’s MFA Program in Poetry, DePaul University, and as a poet-in-residence in the Chicago public schools, where he received The Poetry Center of Chicago’s Gwendolyn Brooks Award for Excellence in Teaching.
 He has received grants for his work from various organizations, including the National Endowment for the Arts, Hong Kong Arts Development Council, and the Vermont Arts Council.